CourseReps/ECEN489-Spring2015/Project3/readme.md

 ###### User Authentication/Credentials
 ###### Social media integration
 #### Image processing/object identification
+The proposed object identification component of this project makes use of 3-D printed objects to determine a user's location.
+Several unique shapes will be printed -- each will be used to represent a unique LOI.
+A user will point their smartphone camera at one of these objects and an app will automatically identify the object and the LOI it represents.
+Internally, this will be accomplished using Android and OpenCV or similar image processing APIs.

+User check-in through object identification demonstrates a level of complexity and understanding beyond using a simple QR code reader API.

 ###### MAC Address tracking
 ###### Facial recognition
 ###### QR Code reader